varabyte/kobweb/README.md

 An empty `"{}"` tells Kobweb to use the name of the current file.

 Remember that the `Page` annotation allows you to rewrite the entire route.
-That value also accepts dynamic parts, so you could even do something like:
+That value also accepts dynamic segments, so you could even do something like:

 ```kotlin